gotuna/gotuna/README.md

 {{- end -}}
 ```

-Now you can run this app and visit http://localhost:8888 in your browser:
+Run this simple app and visit http://localhost:8888 in your browser:
 ```
 go run main.go
 ```